KiltedCode/khandaria-campaign/sessions/2023/2023-10-19-fantasy-triangulation.md

 still a line going in, probably going to need to wait
 guard warns not to travel the roads as Qublan army is attacking
 `Qa'dat` says "I know.
 I fought them.
 With the Paladins.
 For your city."
-`Cedric` mentions that trying to find edges and need to get back into `Gurrus`
+`Caedric` mentions that trying to find edges and need to get back into `Gurrus`
 diplomacy to sell them on adventurers
 they will let us back in if they come to them
 get a hit a couple minutes down the rose road